kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. The lesser petrosal nerve - F
 	E. The great auricular nerve - F

-#### Answer: C. The chorda tympani nerve - ?
+#### Answer: C. The chorda tympani nerve - TRUE
+- Chorda tympani lies across the ear drum (tympanic membrane), so it is possible that this nerve was injured.
+Injury to the chorda tympani will result in loss of taste sensation from the anterior two-thirds of the tongue and no secretomotor innervation to the sublingual and submandibular glands.
+The mandibular nerve is not close to the ear and would not be damaged by the injury.
+The glossopharyngeal nerve and lesser petrosal nerve are associated with the promontory of the ear, which is on the medial wall of the middle ear.
+The great auricular branch of the vagus nerve is a small branch of the vagus that supplies afferent sensory innervation to the external acoustic meatus.
+This nerve is not close to the tympanic membrane.

 ### Q1.113
 Chemodectoma is a benign tumour of the carotid body.
 Which of the following statements about the carotid body is true?

 	A. It lies at the termination of the external carotid artery
 	B. It is a baroreceptor
-	C. It is supplied by the glossopharyngeal nerve - F
+	C. It is supplied by the glossopharyngeal nerve
 	D. It is similar to the coeliac ganglion
-	E. It is a chemoreceptor that monitors serum sodium levels - F
+	E. It is a chemoreceptor that monitors serum sodium levels

-#### Answer: B. It is a baroreceptor - ?
+#### Answer: B. It is a baroreceptor - *FALSE* = C. It is supplied by the glossopharyngeal nerve - TRUE
+- The carotid body is innervated by the carotid branch of the glossopharyngeal nerve.
+It is a small, reddish-brown, ovoid mass that lies on the medial side of the carotid bifurcation, serving as a chemoreceptor that monitors the level of carbon dioxide in the blood.
+It is similar in structure to the coccygeal body, which is situated on the middle sacral artery.

 ### Q1.114
 A 45-year-old woman underwent excision of the pisiform bone as a last resort treatment for painful arthritis involving the joint between the pisiform and a neighbouring carpal bone.
 Which of the following statements about the pisiform bone is true?